mashrur-ayon/mashrur-ayon/README.md

 - 👋 Hi, I’m @mashrur-ayon
 - 👀 I’m interested positive innovation, and technology.
-- 🌱 I’m currently pursuing my undergradute at the University of Dhaka.
+- 🌱 I’m currently pursuing my postgraduate degree at the University of Dhaka.
 - 📫 Reach me at mashrur399@gmail.com or www.mashrurayon.com

 <!---